 Heart attack symptoms in men

 Fatigue.
 We don’t usually think of unusual fatigue as one of the signs of a heart attack.
-But if you have a family history of heart disease or other risk factors — such as high cholesterol or blood pressure, diabetes, and extra pounds — it might be.
+But if you have a family history of heart disease or the other risk factors.

 Let’s say you’re suddenly exhausted and can’t blame it on lack of sleep.
 Take your temperature to see if you have flu.
 If you don’t, talk to your doctor soon.